rkudela/ifcb-test/Installation.md

 cd /vagrant; bash password_reset.sh
 ```

 which will create the default administrative user and set the password to a random string that will be shown on the command line.
+Log in to the dashboard as that user ("admin@whoi.edu"), navigate to "Admin", and change the password, then set up any other users that you would like.

 ## Accession